Strata Global

 Applications of woven geotextiles

-Woven geotextiles are a material of choice for its three inherent material properties which are mechanical, chemical and physical in nature.
-These material features make geotextiles a preferred choice to use in a number of industries –where construction needs to be optimized.
+Woven geotextiles are a material of choice for their three inherent material properties, which are mechanical, chemical, and physical.
+These material features make geotextiles a preferred choice to use in a number of industries, where construction needs to be optimized.

 2. Parking lots: Parking lots withstand repetitive and localized loading, as well as extreme temperature variations.
-Woven geotextiles are used to reduce reflective cracking, minimize pothole development, and improve pavement performance.
-When deployed correctly, between layers of the subgrade, they can reduce settlement by up to 30% and extend the lifespan of parking lots by 5–7 years by reinforcing the pavement and limiting interaction with the subgrade.
+Paving fabrics, which are typically specialized non-woven geotextiles saturated with asphalt, are used to reduce reflective cracking and protect the pavement.
+In contrast, woven geotextiles are placed beneath the pavement layers to reinforce the aggregate base and separate it from the subgrade.
+Woven geotextiles, when deployed correctly, significantly reduce settlement and extend the lifespan of parking lots by reinforcing the base course.

 3. Basal reinforcement for embankment over soft soil: Woven geotextiles improve the distribution of loads applied to the embankment structure reducing the excessive settlement or failure of the soft soils.
 This creates an even distribution of loads over a larger area, thus minimizing the local stress concentrations that otherwise lead to deformation.
 By improving tensile strength, the woven geotextiles enhance the shear resistance by acting as a reinforcement layer and prevent sliding or slumping.